soundtrack505/s_pybuster/README.md

 # pybuster
-A slow as hell directory searching writing in python but gos requesive when getting a hit.
+A slow as hell directory searching writing in python but gos recursive when getting a hit.

 # installation
-sudo apt install terminator
+python3 setup.py.

-pip3 install -r requirements.txt
+It will take care of the rest.